ovh/docs/pages/public_cloud/ubika_vrack/guide.en-gb.md

 openstack security group rule create --ingress --remote-ip 109.190.254.24/32 --dst-port 3001 --protocol tcp ubika-management
 ```

-* Create the Ubika management instance
+* Create the UWG management instance

 Before executing the next OpenStack command, first create a `management.json` file and add the following content, adapting the parameters to your environment :